Hawaiʻi (island)

 The island is often referred to as the Island of Hawaiʻi or Hawaiʻi Island to distinguish it from the state.
-It is also referred to as the Big Island.
-Administratively, the island is coextensive with Hawaii County.
+It is also referred to as The Big Island, due to its size relative to the other islands.
+In Hawaiian, the island is sometimes called Moku o Keawe.
+The word keawe has several meanings.
+One definition, "southern cross", is said to be the name of an ancient chief.
+Another definition is "the bearer".